ossf/DevRel-community/CONTRIBUTING.md

 * Folks with Project Management experience who can help with wrangling and prioritizing the work to do
 * Folks with Community Management experience who can help with herding cats
 * Open Source Maintainers, to provide “maintainer experience” feedback on OpenSSF tools and presentations

-* // TODO: I’m sure other types of folks, too! :D
+If you don't see your exact experience listed here, please join anyway! :D

 ## Ways to Contribute
 ### Meet us at… meetings!
 You can talk with other folks interested in this initiative in “real time” during:

-* **Monthly Monthly DevRel Community meetings** which happen the second Thursday of the month at 19:30 UTC ([what is that in my timezone?](https://time.is/1930_in_UTC)) for updates of general goings on and general discussion.
+* **Monthly Monthly DevRel Community meetings** which happen the second Thursday of the month at 19:30 UTC ([your timezone](https://time.is/1930_in_UTC)) for updates of general goings on and general discussion.
 Feel free to add a topic to the [agenda](https://docs.google.com/document/d/1qhqQKezqt4R9tfy3gh6MwatG-Tbs7MDPb2_LVzaeMOY/edit) and you can find notes from previous meetings in the [meetings](./meetings) folder.
-* **Weekly Office Hours** which are weekly at 20:30 UTC ([what is that in my timezone?](https://time.is/2030_in_UTC)) These are generally working sessions, but we hope to expand to activities like reviewing CFP submissions, offer space for folks to practice talks, etc.
+* **Weekly Office Hours** which are weekly at 20:30 UTC ([your timezone](https://time.is/2030_in_UTC)) These are generally working sessions, but we hope to expand to activities like reviewing CFP submissions, offer space for folks to practice talks, etc.

-If you're new to OpenSSF, you can watch or attend a [Town Hall](https://www.youtube.com/playlist?list=PLVl2hFL_zAh_rQ4oTpM7OKkEm_Y2OWsK8) to get acquainted, as well as join in to any of the other meetings listed at https://openssf.org/getinvolved/ to get a bit more “in the weeds” with an area that interests you!
+If you're new to OpenSSF, you can watch or attend a [Town Hall](https://www.youtube.com/playlist?list=PLVl2hFL_zAh_rQ4oTpM7OKkEm_Y2OWsK8) to get acquainted, as well as join in to any of the other meetings in the calendar at [Get Involved](https://openssf.org/getinvolved/) to get a bit more “in the weeds” with an area that interests you!

 ### Pick up an issue to work on
 Various initiatives are tracked as issues.
 We run as a “do-ocracy” so feel free to propose your own ideas or pick something up.
 Good places to start are issues marked [good first issue](https://github.com/ossf/DevRel-community/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [help wanted](https://github.com/ossf/DevRel-community/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 Feel free to chat about an issue you’re working on in Slack, or add it to the agenda of one of our next meetings for discussion!

 ### Host or speak at an OpenSSF Meetup
 The [OpenSSF Meetup network](https://www.meetup.com/pro/openssf/) can always use help from folks with experience hosting or speaking at meetups.

 See the [Meetup Organizing Guidelines](https://openssf.org/community/meetup-guidelines/).

 ### Contribute an OpenSSF Talk / Abstract
 If you have an OpenSSF-related talk you’ve given in the past, and/or on one of OpenSSF’s related initiatives, you can submit a PR to add it to our [talk templates](./talk_templates).

 ### *Give* an OpenSSF Talk
 If you’re interested in giving a talk about OpenSSF at a conference targeting open source developers and/or maintainers, you can find a list of [sample abstracts](./abstracts) as well as [talk templates](./talk_templates).